-With all this information, it is important to present your sell-sheet in a clear and precise manner to retain your customer’s interest.
-Before you create your sell-sheet, here are a few essential things-to-know before you start designing.
+With all this information, it is important to present your sell sheet in a clear and precise manner to retain your customer’s interest.
+Before you create yours, here are a few essential things to know before you start designing.

 - Intro paragraph

-3. Here is an example of a sell-sheet that has been designed carefully and with much thought towards layout copy and messaging.
+Here is an example of a sell sheet designed with a great deal of thought toward layout copy and messaging.

-This sell-sheet has all the elements of a good sell-sheet.
-It has a headline, an opening paragraph, (and most importantly) lots of information broken down into graphics, graphs, and pictures to help the viewer navigate the information easily.
+Notice that it has a headline, an opening paragraph talking about the company, and most importantly, relevant information summarized into graphs, and pictures to help the viewer navigate the information easily.

-4. Be practical with your imagery.
+Finally, the designer has done a great job of including picture examples of how the product looks and the ways in which it can be used.
 It goes without saying that a company with multiple products to sell would illustrate each item with a corresponding picture.
-However, ALL company sell sheets should try to include some relevant images to break up the copy elements and to make the sell sheet more interesting for the viewer.
-Use pictures of your staff-in-action, customers enjoying your products, or your products-in-action to communicate something unique about your company.
+However, ALL company sell sheets should try to include some relevant images to break up the copy elements and to make the overall piece more interesting for the viewer.
+Use pictures of your staff in action, customers enjoying your products, or your products in action to communicate something unique about your company.

-5. Before you start your sell sheet project, here are links to two sizes of blank sell sheet templates to ensure that you design with the right file specs:
+Before you start your project, here are links to two sizes of blank templates to ensure that you design with the right file specs: